linea-it/pzserver_app/README.md

 Procedure to update the production environment or any other that uses built images.

-- Edit the `docker-compose.yml` file and change the frontend and backend images tag.
+- Edit the `docker compose.yml` file and change the frontend and backend images tag.
 - Edit the `.env` file to add new variables or change them if necessary.
-- Pull the new images with the `docker-compose pull` command.
+- Pull the new images with the `docker compose pull` command.
-- Restart services `docker-compose stop && docker-compose up -d`.
+- Restart services `docker compose stop && docker compose up -d`.